hermeznetwork/docs/docs/introduction/glossary.md

 ## Proof of Donation
 Bidding mechanism to select the coordinator for upcoming batches.
 A fraction of the winning bid goes back to be reinvested in the protocols and services that run on top of Ethereum.

+## System Parameters
+Set of parameters defined in the system that allow certain configuration from governance in order to modify the behavior of the network.

 ## Transactions
 Transactions is the generic name given to every operation in the Hermez network.
 Transactions may be initiated by a user or by the coordinator.
 Transactions may also happen at L1 or L2.
 The coordinator node is in charge to collecting and processing transactions in batches generating a zk-SNARK to proofs that transactions have been carried out according to some rules.